 They make superb watchdogs but can be a touch aggressive when it comes to strangers and other animals.
 The American Pugabull is likely to have a single short coat, making them moderate shedders.

-9. French Bulldog Pug mix (AKA Frug or Frenchie Pug)
+9. French Bulldog Pug mix (AKA Frug)